 National Arboretum Canberra, The

-Enjoy free guided and self-guided tours, interactive displays, sculptures, Pod Playground, a café and shop and picnic areas with outlooks to some of Canberra's most spectacular views.
-The Arboretum is a great place to play!
+Enjoy free guided and self-guided tours, interactive displays, outdoor sculptures, Pod Playground, a café and shop, as well as picnic areas boasting some of Canberra's most spectacular views.

 Ranked #1 of 1 things to do in Weston on TripAdvisor